What is pet insurance for older cats?

 Can I get pet insurance for my older cat?

-Yes, you can get pet insurance for an older cat, as many providers offer specialised senior policies or have no upper age limits, allowing you to cover cats often considered "senior" (aged 7–10+).
+Yes, you can get pet insurance for an older cat.
+Many providers offer specialised senior policies or have no upper age limits, allowing you to cover cats often considered "senior" - although your options may be more limited than they would be for a younger cat.

-While premiums are higher and pre-existing conditions are usually excluded, insurance helps manage costly, unexpected illnesses like diabetes or kidney disease common in older felines.
+Older cats are more likely to need vet treatment, so insurers may charge more, apply extra terms or set an upper age limit for new policies - some may also offer specific policies for older pets.
+While premiums are often higher and pre-existing conditions are usually excluded, insurance helps manage costly, unexpected illnesses like diabetes or kidney disease common in older felines.

 Is there an age limit for pet insurance?

 While there's no official age limit for insuring pets, some insurers may be more cautious about insuring older cats.
-Some policies do specify an upper age limit and offer a separate policy for older pets.
+Some providers do have an upper age limit, but they may offer a separate policy for older pets.

 It's really important to read the policy details carefully for any age restrictions and to contact insurers directly if you're unsure about their policies.